Three ways to go eco-friendly at Christmas

 It's easy to go overboard at Christmas, but there are plenty of options to cut back on plastic and other single-use materials.

 Here are three crafts to help make the festive season a little more eco-friendly.

-Read on for instructions on how to make a natural Christmas wreath, how to wrap presents in an eco-friendly way and how to make your own beeswax wraps.
+Read on to find out how to make a natural Christmas wreath, how to wrap presents in an eco-friendly way and how to make a plastic-free alternative to tinsel.